patrickbucher/learning-rust/diary.md

 provided is incomplete.
 Fortunately, the upcoming chapters look promising (templates, forms, async), so I'll struggle through it.

+In the evening, I finally finished chapter 6.

 # Day 91 (2024-06-23)

 I managed to get the first half of the modifications in chapter 6 (RSSA book)